dj-piplup/vanilla-kudoboard/readme.md

 ### csv-structure.ts

-This defines how to parse the csv. `columns` is the name of each column's json key, not a pretty name.
-This must match the csv's column counts exactly, even if there are unused columns at the end. `transforms` defines any sort of logic that should be done on a given column.
-The keys must match a column you defined, and gets called immediately after parsing, but before the final json is written
+This defines a config object declaring how to parse the csv. `columnsIn` is the name of each column's json key, not a pretty name.
+This must match the csv's column counts exactly, even if there are unused columns at the end.
+You can define transform functions for each column, a prefilter that eliminates rows before transform, and a filter that eliminates rows after transform

 ### markdown.ts